Australian Shepherd Golden Retriever Mix

 You can also rest assured that your family is safe while you are on road business trips because the Australian Shepherd Golden Retriever tends to become overprotective of its herd.
 In this case, the herd equates to its human family.

-Indeed, the Golden Retriever Australian Shepherd is a loyal and friendly creature towards its masters, but when faced with danger, it becomes one of the bravest and courageous dogs you will ever see.
+Indeed, the Golden Retriever Australian Shepherd is a loyal and friendly creature towards its masters, but when faced with danger, it becomes one of the bravest and most courageous dogs you will ever see.
 To recap, these are the reasons why a Golden Retriever Australian Shepherd Mix could be a good pet for your family:

 • They can guard the house.